+Our Sliding Doors can be configured and designed to fit almost any architectural project.
 Available in solutions from 1 panel to an almost endless number for the very biggest openings imaginable.

 Panel sizes can be as large as 4m in height or width.

 An opening corner detail can be used where minimal doors are needed to slide away from a corner opening.
 This can be configured as an inward corner or protruding corner.
-Sliding doors are designed using a male and female locking section that slide into each other, the lock is then positioned at the corner where the doors are then locked together.
+Sliding doors are designed using a male and female locking section that slide into each other.
+The lock is then positioned at the corner where the doors are then locked together.

-The sliding panels can also be designed to slide into a cavity pocket, this small integral detail can be used to slide the doors into the wall to provide a full 100% opening.
+The sliding panels can also be designed to slide into a cavity pocket.
+This small integral detail can be used to slide the doors into the wall to provide a full 100% opening.

-On spaces where a cavity pocket is not a viable option the sliding glass doors sliding doors can be installed to slide onto the internal or external face of solid walls OR long runs of structural glazing by engineering the same coupling detail for a cavity pocket.
+On spaces where a cavity pocket is not a viable option the aluminum sliding door can be installed to slide onto the internal or external face of solid walls.
+Or even long runs of structural glazing by engineering the same coupling detail for a cavity pocket.

 Sliding panels onto the external face of buildings means that you can open up the whole opening without the additional building works of creating a cavity wall section to house the sliding panels.